Nahom1704/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates an alias that is named ls.
+ a script that creates an alias that named ls.

+[D